 Lara played a key role in the recent international effort to re-classify EDS and create management and care guidelines.
 She was a published author on the subsequent classification publication in the AJMG, March 2017 and serves on the steering committee of the International EDS Consortium.

-Lara lives in London with her fiancé and dog Ripley.
+Lara lives in London with her wife and their dog Ripley.